ZaneCodeJourney/Zane-coding_challenge/README.md

 - **In-Memory Database**:
   Used for storing data to avoid external setup.
 It's simple to use and great for testing, though the data resets on every run.

 - **Pagination and Search**:
   The `GET /api/books` endpoint includes pagination, and a `/api/books/search` endpoint allows filtering by title.
 These features improve performance and usability for larger datasets.

 - **CORS Configuration**:
   Configured to allow all origins, methods, and headers.
 This makes development and testing easier but is not ideal for production security.

 - **Swagger Integration**:
   Swagger is used for automatic API documentation.
 It simplifies testing and provides an easy way to explore the API endpoints.

+- **Error Handling**

+  I implemented error handling in both `BooksController` and `AuthorsController` to ensure invalid inputs and non-existent resources are handled gracefully.
+For example, I added checks for invalid IDs, pagination parameters, and duplicate entries, returning appropriate responses like `BadRequest`, `NotFound`, or `Conflict`.
+This improves the application's robustness and provides meaningful feedback to users.

 ## Prerequisites